 Supported DTMF receive method with all engines is INFO SIP messages.
 The NS and Java engines has support also for RFC 2833 in RTP.
+See the dtmfmode for more details.

 The passed callback function will be called at each call disconnect.
 You will receive a CDR (call detail record).